diodesign/diosix/docs/architecture.md

 VM's quota defines the maximum resources that the VM and its entire descendant tree can consume.

-The hypervisor tracks quotas for physical memory pages, Virtual Central Processing Unit (VCPU) cores, scheduling priority, maximum child depth, and the total number of descendants within any branch of the hierarchy.
+The hypervisor tracks quotas for physical memory pages, virtual CPU cores, scheduling priority, maximum child depth, and the total number of descendants within any branch of the hierarchy.

 The Root VM begins with the maximum available system resources.
-Any guest can voluntarily decrease its own quota—a one-way operation—to sandbox itself and its future descendants.
+Any guest can voluntarily decrease its own quota — a one-way operation — to sandbox itself and its future descendants.

 ---